PeterWaher/IoTGateway/Script/Waher.Script/README.md

 **Note**: In some languages `%` is a residue operator.
 In this language, the `%` operator is a [percent operator](#unarySuffixOperators).

+### Binomial Coefficients

+Binomial coefficients can be calculated using the `OVER` operator, as follows:

+	n OVER k

 ### Terms

 There are four term-level operators, apart from the assignment versions.
 Both have the same [order of presedence][].